rspamd/rspamd/doc/markdown/configuration/statistic.md

 ## Applying per-user and per-language statistics

-From version 1.1, rspamd uses independent statistics for users and joint statistics for languages.
+From version 1.1, Rspamd uses independent statistics for users and joint statistics for languages.
 That means the following:

-* If `per_user` is enabled then rspamd looks for users statistics **only**
+* If `per_user` is enabled then Rspamd looks for users statistics **only**
-* If `per_language` is enabled then rspamd looks for language specific statistics **plus** language independent statistics
+* If `per_language` is enabled then Rspamd looks for language specific statistics **plus** language independent statistics

 It is different from 1.0 version where the second approach was used for both cases.